 This 1893 map of the 1300 block of Rusk Street and environs shows seventeen saloons and eleven structures labeled “F.B.” for “female boarding,” a euphemism for “bordello.”

+Among the Black Hole’s victims over the years were at least four police officers.
 The first officer to be killed, the Star-Telegram said, was C. L. Waller, shot on Rusk Street between 12th and 13th streets by Acre gambler Jim Toots in 1892.
 Headline is from the June 29, 1892 Dallas Morning News.

 The second officer to be killed, John Nichols, was shot to death on December 22, 1906 while on duty in the Standard Theater on Rusk at 12th Street.
 Barney Wise of Red River County was tried and acquitted.
 Clip is from the December 23 Telegram.